ikulan/ChildCareMap.ca/README.md

 This project aims to create a convenient and modern website where users can easily search for and explore child care service information in BC.
 The data source comes from the [BC government's open data set](#data-source).

+Website: www.bc-daycares.info

-I’m currently working on developing the website.💪 In the meantime, feel free to click on the city names below to preview the map on GitHub!
+Currently, the website displays data for the Tri-Cities only.
+I’m actively working on completing the website. 💪 In the meantime, feel free to click on the city names below to preview the map on GitHub!

 ### Top 20 Cities with the Most Daycare Facilities
 (Last Updated: 2024-11-26)